iods/magento2-base/README.md

 Description
 -----------

 A more advanced boilerplate for core modules.
+Includes various services and tools needed in other modules of the Iods M2 Suite.

 Requirements